arkency/posts/posts/2023-01-20-offloading-write-side-with-a-read-model.md

 end
 ```

-Lessons that I learned:
+Lessons that I have learned:
-- Started to distinguish hard business rules which go together with some state change within the aggregate.
+- Started to distinguish hard business rules which go together with some state change within the system.
-Requirements of this kind are, in fact, good candidates for invariants.
+Requirements of this kind are, in fact, good candidates for aggregates invariants.
 - Noticed that some requirements improve user experience but are not so critical to affecting aggregate design.
 Checking those, we do not care for 100% consistency with a write side.
 - It is OK to have some read models that are not strict for viewing purposes.